About POSI and FAQ

-Frequently-answered questions
+Frequently-answered questions about POSI

 Do you have to meet all the commitments of POSI before you can adopt POSI?